crosswalk-project/crosswalk-test-suite/usecase/usecase-wrt-android-tests/samples/LocalDownload/README.md

 ## Usecase Design

-This sample demonstrates SharedModeLibrary feature basic functionalities, include:
+This sample demonstrates LocalDownload feature basic functionalities, include:

 * Display info of XWalkRuntimeLib and support app of shared mode